rebelsky/sams-assorted-musings-reflections/mathlanifesto-draft00.md

   issue](https://www.grammarly.com/blog/parallelism-with-not-only-but-also/)
   notes that the comma is acceptable.
 * "*There has also been discussion on Grinnell Plans*".
-Grammarly suggests that I add an article.
+Grammarly suggests that I add an article to "discussion".
 I'm not sure how I feel about that suggestion.
 But the Joe Williams voice in my brain [8] is telling me that I shouldn't be using nominalizations in the first place.
   So you won't find that sentence any more.
 * "*followup discussions with some colleagues in Mathematics and Statistics*".
   Grammarly suggests that I use "follow-up".
   [The Grammarist](http://grammarist.com/usage/follow-up-followup/) says